unikraft/docs/content/en/_index.md

   feature: Blazing Fast
   header: Unikraft is faster than Linux
   leader: On Unikraft, NGINX is 166% faster than on Linux and 182% faster than on Docker
-  left: <strong>Unikraft out performs even well-configured custom Linux kernel images</strong>, even those with security mitigations turned off!
-Compared to other Unikernel Development Kits, library OSes and containers, Unikraft still out performs.
+  left: <strong>Unikraft outperforms well-configured custom Linux kernel images</strong>, even those with security mitigations turned off!
+Compared to other Unikernel Development Kits, library OSes and containers, Unikraft still comes out on top.
-  right: We benchmarked NGINX throughput by throttling requests to the same payload size on other unikernels, Linux and Docker and demonstrate 182% performance improvement against the traditional containerization method Docker.
+  right: We benchmarked NGINX throughput in terms of requests per second compared to other unikernels, Linux and Docker; Unikraft achieves 182% performance improvement with respect to Docker.
   callToAction: Unikraft has been extensively and carefully benchmarked, <a class=" font-medium text-blue-400 hover:underline" href="/docs/features/performance">read more about performance &rarr;</a>
 developerFriendly:
   feature: Developer Friendly